canonical/network-manager-snap/docs/snap/faq.md

 ### Possible cause: Ethernet support is disabled for NetworkManager

-By default the network-manager snap disables Ethernet support to avoid conflicts with networkd/netplan which are used by default on Ubuntu Core 16.
-See *[Enable Ethernet Support](enable-ethernet-support.md)* for details on how to enable it.
+The core16 based network-manager snap (1.2.2 version) disables by default ethernet support to avoid conflicts with networkd/netplan.
+See
+*[NetworkManager and netplan](networkmanager-and-netplan.md)* for details on how to enable it.